 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required [please indicate how and frequency].
-Separate training is provided to all new staff on appointment [please indicate how this is achieved].
+Training is provided as annually.
+Separate training is provided to all new staff on appointment on Induction.
 The DSL will attend training at least every other year to enable them to fulfil their role.